tjercus/WRKT-0410/README.md

 ## TODOS

 ### App
-- React components should use callback when doing stuff after setState
+- React components should always use a callback when doing stuff after setState
 - smokestack or Galen (http://blog.wercker.com/2014/12/23/Testing-in-Node.html)
 - Introduce Flow for type checking
 - TrainingListComponent should supports categories as accordion or tagcloud